September 20, 2013

 - BELGIUM—Alzheimer’s disease activists will culminate a special awareness campaign with an event at the University of Antwerp.
 Two new resources will be unveiled: a book about current medical knowledge on Alzheimer’s disease (“Pieces of the Puzzle Come Together”) and a clip from a public service radio and TV ad on “Research Gives Hope.”

-- NETHERLANDS—Events will include the release of the computer animated video produced in cooperation with the French affiliate, LECMA, and special screenings of the moving personal documentary Forget Me Not (Vergiss Mein Nicht), a film by David Sieveking on his mother Gretel, who has Alzheimer's disease.
+- NETHERLANDS—Events will include the release of the computer animated video produced in cooperation with the French global partner, LECMA, and special screenings of the moving personal documentary Forget Me Not (Vergiss Mein Nicht), a film by David Sieveking on his mother Gretel, who has Alzheimer's disease.
 The film will distributed in cinemas in 2014.

 # # #